infinum/rails-handbook/File upload.md

 ## General

 Shrine is a general-purpose file uploader gem.
-As it has no direct dependency, __it can be used in both Rails and non-Rails projects.__ Shrine features a rich plugin system which makes it incredibly easy to change its behavior to suit your needs.
+Since it has no direct dependency, __it can be used in both Rails and non-Rails projects.__ Shrine features a rich plugin system which makes it incredibly easy to change its behavior to suit your needs.
 All this power is packaged in an easy-to-use form factor.

-It is the youngest of all popular file uploaders, but it maintains an issue count of 0 and has fixed all the issues that other gems have.
+It is the youngest of all the popular file uploaders, but it maintains an issue count of 0 and has fixed all the issues other gems have.

 If you wish to read more about Shrine's design, you can do so [here](http://twin.github.io/introducing-shrine/).